ghc-proposals/ghc-proposals/proposals/0000-amending-mrp.rst

   example.hs:12:5: error: [-Wredundant-canonical-monad-instances]
       ‘return’ definition detected
-      in the instance declaration for ‘Monad Id’.
+      in the instance declaration for ‘Monad Id2’.
       ‘return’ will eventually be removed in favour of ‘pure’ Remove definition for ‘return’
       See also: https://gitlab.haskell.org/ghc/ghc/-/wikis/proposal/monad-of-no-return